dawidhubicki97/SocialMediaReact/README.md

 ## Description

-Social Media Application for sharing pictures and commenting pictures.
+Social Media Application for pictures and commenting pictures.

 ## Live